Ergodicity probes: using time-fluctuations to measure the Hilbert space dimension: FDT in terms of Thermal Averages

 To include this thermal average, we return to Eq. \eqref{eq:delta_int_therm}, and note that,

 We thus obtain,

 We note that this can be put in the same form as the infinite temperature case, $\delta_O^2(\infty) \sim \overline{\Gamma^{-1}}$, by noting that the quantity

-depends only on the particular forms of the functions $D(E)$ and $\Gamma(E)$, and the temperature - importantly, not on $N$, or on the system-bath coupling strengths (for weak couplings).
+depends only on the particular forms of the functions $D(E)$ and $\Gamma(E)$, and the temperature - importantly, not on $N$, or on the system-bath coupling strengths (for weak couplings), as both the numerator and denominator share the same dependence in $N$ and the system-bath coupling in the thermodynamic limit.
 As such, we can write

 and thus we recover the form of our main result, Eq.
-(3) of the main text, with $\chi(N) = C^\prime_\beta \frac{W_O Z_{2 \beta}}{16\pi Z_\beta^2\langle D(E)\rangle_\beta}$.
+(3) of the main text, with $\chi(N) = C^\prime_\beta \frac{W_O Z_{2 \beta}}{16\pi Z_\beta^2\langle\langle D(E)\rangle\rangle_\beta}$.

 For the random matrix case, where $D(E)^{-1} = \omega_0$, and $\Gamma(E) = \Gamma$ is constant, we also have,

 as in this case, the thermal average $\langle\langle \cdots \rangle \rangle_\beta$ and unbiased thermal average $\langle \cdots \rangle_\beta$, can be seen to be equal.